ytpor/openbao-challenge/README.md

 **NOTE** The `root` unseal keys and root token will be generate on first login.

+## Using the Admin API

+Refer to [sample.sh](sample.sh) on how to create namespace, policy, approle and secret

+Refer to [route.http](route.http) on how to interact wit the Admin API.

 ## Sequence

 ### Unseal and login